wavefrontHQ/docs/pages/doc/ingestion_policies.md

 2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Ingestion Policies**.
 3. Click the ellipsis icon next to the policy that you want to delete, select **Delete**, and confirm.

-## Examine Usage by an Ingestion Policy
+## Examine the Ingestion Policy Usage of Your Service Instance

-All users can examine the individual ingestion policy dashboards to understand their usage over time.
+All users can examine the individual ingestion policy dashboards to understand their PPS usage over time.

 1. Log in to your service instance (`https://<your_instance>.wavefront.com`).
 2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Ingestion Policies**.